Struki84/sinatra-dev-box/README.md

 Vagrant Ruby Box
 ====

-Vagrant provisioning profile for deploying Ubuntu/Ruby machine on local or remote host.
+Vagrant provisioning profile for deploying Ubuntu/Ruby machine on local or remote vagrant host.

 Prequisits
 ----

 + Vagrant
 + VirtualBox (or other type of vritualisation engine)
++

 Description
 ----